MsDakota13/vimrc/README.md

 # vimrc
-Support for PEP8 has been implemented, splitting of screen, moving between splits, folding and unfolding code
+Support for PEP8 has been implemented, splitting of screen, moving between splits, folding & unfolding code, indenting for html, js and css.

 # install instructions
 step 1: git clone vundle: